CROSS STITCH TECHNIQUE

 They are easier to work on an evenweave fabric than on Aida, as you do not have to find the centre of the Aida squares and pierce them with the needle.
 If you haven't tried evenweave cottons and linens yet, nip over to my page that explains the process first.

-But let's start with the half cross stitch.
+But let's start with the simplest one: the half cross stitch.

-I use it in my Old Smokey dragon design to represent the smoke rings that the dragon and wizard are blowing, as shown in the close up detail photograph, right.
+I use it in my Old Smokey dragon design to represent the smoke rings that the dragon and wizard are blowing.
+The semi-transparent effect is perfect for wispy details like this.

 Quarter stitches are easier to work on evenweave rather than Aida.